Open

 Additional information

-• The Propeller Project has two funding streams: Uplift and Nest.
+- The program has two funding streams: Uplift and Nest.

-• Uplift Fund Expressions of Interest are accepted on an ongoing basis.
+- Uplift Fund applications are accepted on an ongoing basis through an expression of interest.

 Frequently Asked Questions about the Greater Toronto Airports Authority - Propeller Project Program